google-site-verification: google8bb13926ff6c6eb6.html

 Isolating-banter

 I'm never short of things to say.
-I've always got hours of ad-hoc conversation for anyone, and more if in some specific subjects.
-However, I have never said the word *banter* to someone, online or off (apart from just now.)
-You and I will have a chat.
-We will not banter.
-Chatting is not special.
-It is just something people do.
-It is facilitated by a lack of self-consciousness.
-The latter generates anxiety, much to do with personal measurements of one's "banter" quality.
-That feeds the anxiety further, in a vicious circle, because being nervous, hinders us tapping into thoughts and memories that aid the flow of exchange.
-Actually, the word banter, and its connotations of skilled and witty chat, with not infrequent flirting, has added unnecessary pressure, to the simple act of talking.
+I've always got hours of ad-hoc conversation for anyone, and more so, if we’re within some specific subjects.
+However, I have never said the word *banter* to someone, online or off it (apart from just now).
+I have chats.
+I don’t engage in banter.
+Chatting is nothing special.
+It’s just something people do, and a lack of self-consciousness can facilitate it.
+The presence of the latter generates anxiety, much to do with personal measurements of one's "banter" quality, which feeds the anxiety further in a vicious circle, because nerves hinder us from tapping into thoughts and memories that smooth our exchanges.

-7 views0 comments
+4 views0 comments

 Recent Posts